jeffscottbrown/applemusic/README.md

 GOOGLE_SECRET - Client secret from Google OAuth2 API credentials.

+Optionally you can set GOOGLE_CALLBACK_URL which will be used to tell Google OAuth2 where to call back into your application after authentication.
+If you do not set this value, a default value of `http://localhost:8080/auth/google/callback` will be used.
+The value must end with `/auth/google/callback` and you may change the host name and/or the port number.
+Note that this URL must be configured as authorized redirect URIs when configuring the credentials in the Google API console.

 With those environment variables set, the application should be ready to run.
 ```bash
 go run .